KritagyaMadaan/Kingkong-Astrava-Hackathon/README.md

 Generates voice responses using text-to-speech

-Makes the system more user-friendly, especially during emergencies --- ##
+Makes the system more user-friendly, especially during emergencies

+##🧠 Dataset Used
+### AI4I 2020 Predictive Maintenance Dataset

+This project uses the AI4I 2020 Predictive Maintenance Dataset, a well-known dataset used for machine learning research in predictive maintenance.

+The dataset contains simulated manufacturing machine data such as:

+    Air temperature
+    Process temperature
+    Rotational speed
+    Torque
+    Tool wear
+    Failure indicators

+These parameters are used to train the XGBoost predictive model that identifies possible failure conditions.

  # **Tech Stack**